-- The NRC contributed to the 15th Session of the NEA Radioactive Waste Management Committee Bureau Annual Report for the Radioactive Waste Management Committee. - Staff continued as a U.S. representative and core group member of the NEA Working Party on Decommissioning and Dismantling. - Staff participated in the Working Party on Decommissioning and Dismantling 13th annual meeting in Paris and delivered a presentation on "Decommissioning and Risk Approach to Remediation and Cleanup of Legacy Sites."
+- The NRC contributed to the 16th Session of the NEA Radioactive Waste Management Committee Bureau Annual Report for the Radioactive Waste Management Committee. - Staff continued as a U.S. representative and core group member of the NEA Working Party on Decommissioning and Dismantling, and participated in the 13th annual meeting in Penrith, United Kingdom. - Staff co-authored the NEA technical report on "R&D and Innovation Needs for Decommissioning." - Staff provided technical support for a presentation in the NEA Policy Debate on Decommissioning.

-International Conferences and Meetings
+International Conferences and Presentations